Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Methods

-A solution of the system (\ref{SEMIKR_ODES}) provides $S(t),E_1(t), \dots, E_M(t), I_1(t), \dots, I_K(t),R(t)$ for $t$ in a certain time period $[t_0,t_1]$ (typically $t_0$ is the beginning of the transmission process).
-That is, the solution provides the number of individuals at each stage (compartment) of the transmission process at a given time $t$ (i.e., it provides prevalent cases).
-To obtain cumulative (and incident) cases, we introduce in our dynamics a counting compartment $C_I$.
-Note that all individuals that become infected at time $t$, $\beta(t) S(t)I(t)/N$ (i.e., the incidence at time $t$) are added to compartment $C_I$ but no one leaves it.
-Thus, $C_I(t)$ represents the total number of infected individuals up to time $t$.
-Let $t$ be measured in days and $0 < j < t_1 - t_0$ with $j \in \mathbb{N}$.
-Then, $C(t_0 + j) = C_I(t_0 + j) - C_I(t_0 + j-1)$ is the total number of new infected individuals for day $j$ of the disease transmission, i.e., the daily incidence at day $j$.
+A solution of the system~\eqref{SEMIKR_ODES} provides $S(t), E_1(t), \dots, E_M(t), I_1(t), \dots, I_K(t), R(t)$ for $t$ in a certain time period $[t_0, t_1]$.
+That is, the solution yields the number of individuals at each stage (compartment) of the transmission process at a given time $t$, i.e., the number of prevalent cases.
+To facilitate the computation of cumulative and incident cases, we introduce a counting compartment $C_I$ in the model dynamics.
+This auxiliary compartment accumulates all new infections over time, with no outflow.
+Specifically, individuals who become infected at time $t$, given by $\beta(t) S(t) I(t)/N$, are added to $C_I(t)$, so that $C_I(t)$ denotes the cumulative number of infected individuals up to time $t$.
+Let time $t$ be measured in days, and let $0 < j < t_1 - t_0$ with $j \in \mathbb{N}$.
+Then, $C(t_0 + j) = C_I(t_0 + j) - C_I(t_0 + j - 1)$ gives the number of new infected individuals on day $j$ of the disease transmission, i.e., the daily incidence at day $j$.
+Although $C_I(t)$ is redundant from a dynamical perspective (since cumulative cases can also be computed as $N - S(t)$), we include it for clarity and to make explicit the link between the modelled transmission dynamics and the observed daily incidence data (see next section).
+We note that the SI$_K$R model is a direct simplification of the SE$_M$I$_K$R model, in which the exposed compartment is removed and susceptible individuals transition directly to the first infectious stage upon infection.
+For completeness, the corresponding equations are provided in \ref{SI_K_R_model}.

-The initial conditions are required in order to give a unique solution to the ODE system.
-Essentially, they mean that at the beginning of the transmission process, $t_0$, there were $E_0$ infected but not infectious individuals, since the latter are accounted in compartment $I_1$.
-This initial scenario makes sense when the first infected individuals are recently exported from a different region to the one of interest.